kushagramullick/pair-trading-prototype/README.md

 # pair-trading-prototype
-This code is affiliated with a Pair trading strategy prototype development project I was part of with smartwealth.ai
+This raw code is affiliated with a Pair trading strategy prototype development project I was part of with smartwealth.ai.
+Where applicable, descriptions of the files are included.